jacksongoode/NIME-proceedings-analyzer/README.md

 ### Requirements

-The NIME PA requires Python 3.7 (recommended) or higher.
+The NIME PA requires Python 3.7 (recommended) or higher as well as Java JDK 8 or 11.

 Install required packages:
 ```